jonu4u/SparkUtilWindows/README.md

 Desired Class: KafkaSparkStream.scala

 # Spark-Flume Integration
-Please see the flume folder for setting up Flume spooling to a directory in Windows.
+Please see the flumeRunner folder for setting up Flume spooling to a directory in Windows.
 Once Flume is set up  Spark can be used from eclipse as a streaming to Flume and consume flume events.
 Desired Class: FlumeSparkStream.scala